Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \subsection{Evaluation with Publicly Released VLM}

-In the experiments above, we fine-tuned the target model using a private training dataset following prior MI work on conventional DNNs.
+In the experiments above, we fine-tuned the target model using a private training dataset following prior MI work on conventional DNNs\citep{chen2021knowledge,nguyen2023re, struppek2022plug,qiu2024closer}.
 In this section, we extend our analysis to the publicly available LLaVA-v1.6-7B model, aiming to reconstruct potential training images directly from it.

-Figure~\ref{fig:Donald Trump} shows the results of our best setup of MI attack, SMI-AW using the logit maximization loss.
-The target is to reconstruct images of Donald Trump that appear in the training dataset of the LLaVA-v1.6-7B model.
-We visualize two image pairs: in each pair, the left image is the reconstruction generated from the publicly available model, and the right image is a training image of Donald Trump.
-The visual similarity between the pairs indicates that the pre-trained VLM may reveal identifiable information from its training data, exposing a vulnerability to model inversion attacks.
+Figure~\ref{fig:pretrained_model} shows the results of our best setup of MI attack, SMI-AW using the logit maximization loss.
+The target is to reconstruct images of some identities that appear in the training dataset of the LLaVA-v1.6-7B model.
+We present four image pairs: in each pair, the left image is a training sample of an identity, while the right image shows the corresponding reconstruction generated by the publicly available model.
+The visual similarity between the pairs indicates that the pre-trained VLM may reveal identifiable information from its training data, exposing its MI vulnerability. \textbf{More results can be found in Supp.}